Dendi, Dandawa in Benin

 Generally, the Dendi live simple but adequate lives, except in times of drought.
 Unfortunately, these occur regularly, leaving many children as orphans.
 Malnutrition is also a problem for many of them.
 Christian medical teams and humanitarian aid workers are needed to minister to the physical needs of the Dendi.

 Currently, there are some Christian resources available in the Dendi language.
-A majority of these precious people have not heard a clear presentation of the Gospel.
-Prayer is the key to seeing them reached for Christ.
+A majority of these precious people have not heard a clear presentation of the gospel.

 Prayer Points